ozok/TEncoder/Readme.md

 TEncoder
 =========

-####TEncoder is a multithreaded video and audio converter.
+####TEncoder is a multi-threaded video and audio converter.
 It can also download videos, do some editing and rip unprotected DVDs

 You can download it from http://www.fosshub.com/TEncoder-Video-Converter.html